hunterirving/phoneHome/README.md

 The obvious-but-hard-to-swallow cure for Smartphone Addiction is, obviously, ditching your smartphone.

-But unless you're a hippie or a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features...
-Maybe something like
+But, unless you're a hippie or a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features...
+Something so uninteresting that you won't get addicted to it...
+Something like

 ___A dumb phone.___

 <img src = "res/dumbphone.jpg" width="50%" length="50%">

 There is a very real honeymoon phase.<br><br>
-Just calls and texts!
 You've got everything you need, and nothing you don't.<br>
-It's elegant.<br>
+It's elegant!<br>
-It's nostalgic.<br>
+It's nostalgic!<br>
 It's... <b>ａｅｓｔｈｅｔｉｃ.</b>

 You won't miss Facebook or the incessant notifications, but soon enough you'll find yourself missing the useful tools that those so-called-smartphones come with as standard: